Skip to main content

 Staying compliant with California's strict rental laws is essential for protecting your investment and avoiding costly legal issues.

-Even small mistakes can lead to fines, disputes, or delays in regaining possession of your property.
+Even small mistakes can lead to fines, landlord tenant disputes, or delays in regaining possession of your property.

 And remember, many cities in California have additional local rules on top of state law.